 There is no compulsion as to how many times it should be said during a day but making a habit of saying it before and after every prayer sounds like a great idea.
 What do you think?

-Is second ashra the most ideal time for charity?
+Is second Ashra the most ideal time for charity?

 Yes, charity.
 Helping those who need our help in distress and discomfort is sure of pleasing Allah (SWT).
 And we cannot stress enough how it will impact your chances of being forgiven by Allah (SWT).
-So, donating to charity during the second ashra of Ramadan makes all the sense in the world.
+So, donating to charity during the second Ashra of Ramadan makes all the sense in the world.

-Where are you with your calculations?
+Where are you with your calculations of zakat?

 Calculating your Zakat can be quite an arithmetic challenge.
-Why don’t you make your lives easier by calculating it online using the Transparent Hands zakat calculating tool?
+Why don’t you make your lives easier by calculating it online using the Transparent Hands Zakat calculating tool?
 And while we are at it, if you are struggling to find a deserving charity for your zakat and donations, maybe Transparent Hands is the place you should be donating to this year!

 Transparent Hands is the largest technological platform for crowdfunding in the healthcare sector of Pakistan.
 It offers a complete range of free healthcare services including medical and surgical treatments, medical camps, and telehealth facilities to the underprivileged community of Pakistan.
 The platform provides visibility to underprivileged patients and builds a personal and trusted bond between patients and donors while ensuring complete transparency.
 It also sets up free medical camps in the rural areas of Pakistan in which, free medical consultation, free medicines, and free diagnostic tests are provided to deserving patients.
 Donors from all over the world can use the Transparent Hands crowdfunding web portal and donate through 100% secure payment modes.
 They could select any patient, fund the treatment, and receive regular feedback and updates until the patient has recovered completely.